Spectroscopic optical coherence tomography

 Spectroscopic optical coherence tomography (SOCT) is an optical imaging and sensing technique, which provides localized spectroscopic information of a sample based on the principles of optical coherence tomography (OCT) and low coherence interferometry.
 The general principles behind SOCT arise from the large optical bandwidths involved in OCT, where information on the spectral content of backscattered light can be obtained by detection and processing of the interferometric OCT signal.
-SOCT signal can be used to quantify depth-resolved spectra to retrieve the concentration of tissue chromophores (e.g., hemoglobin and bilirubin), characterize tissue light scattering, and/or used as a functional contrast enhancement for conventional OCT imaging.
+SOCT signal can be used to quantify depth-resolved spectra to retrieve the concentration of tissue chromophores (e.g., hemoglobin and bilirubin), characterize tissue light scattering, and used as a functional contrast enhancement for conventional OCT imaging.

 Theory

 The following discussion of techniques for quantitatively obtaining localized optical properties using SOCT is a summary of the concepts discussed in Bosscharrt et al.

-Localized Spectroscopic Information
+Localized spectroscopic information

 The general form of the detected OCT interferogram is written as:

 Where, $E_s$ and $E_r$ are the fields returning from sample and reference arm, respectively, with wavenumber $k = 2 \pi / \lambda$ with $\lambda$ the wavelength.
 Further, $2d$ is the optical path length difference so that $d$ is the assigned depth location in the tissue.
 Both the spatial domain and spectral domain descriptions of the collected OCT signal, can be related by Fourier transformation:

 where $\mathcal{F}$ is the Fourier transform.
 However, due to the wavelength dependence with depth for both scattering and absorption in tissue, direct Fourier transform cannot be applied to obtain localized spectroscopic information from the OCT signal.
 For this reason, a time-frequency analysis method must be applied.